riverfr0zen/sketches/README.md

 ## Simple Color Model

-The color model will select the top two emotions in the paragraph.
+The color model will select the emotion(s) with the highest score in the paragraph.

-If only one emotion has a score, the color corresponding to the emotion in one of the mappings (see "Mappings" below) will be set as `hue`.
+If only one emotion has the high score, the hue of the color corresponding to the emotion in one of the mappings (see "Mappings" below) will be set as `hue`.

-If there are two emotions:
+If more than one emotion has the high score:
+* Simple:
-* If the emotions are adjacent on the color wheel (in the same quadrant), then a *blend* of the two colors will be set as `hue`.
+    * The avg value of the hues of each emotion will be set as `hue`
+* Advanced:
-* If the emotions are opposing or otherwise not in the same quadrant of the color wheel, then a *gradient* of the two colors will be set as `hue`.
+    * First, emotions that are adjacent on the color wheel (in the same quadrant) will be grouped,
+    * For each group, the avg hue will be calculated.
+    * The `hue` will be set to a list of the averaged hues.

 The sentiment score (positive / negative) of the paragraph will affect the `value`.
 The value will initially be set in the middle of the range.
 The positive score will add to the value, whereas the negative score will subtract from the value.

 The sentiment scores will also affect the `saturation`.
 However, only the dominant score will be used, and the `saturation` will be set to the value of that score.

-The model should return the HSV values of the background.
+Maybe the value of the `hue` can also factor in to `saturation`.

+The model should return the HSV properties based on the calculations above.
+In cases where there are multiple hues returned (advanced case above, which maybe should be extracted to a new model), a list of corresponding HSVs should be returned.

 ### Mappings